IDK3999/math_algorithms/README.md

      Example: sqrt(12) = 2 * sqrt(3)

     3.4 heron
-    Heron takes input 3 numbers, those being a triangle's sides, and outputs it's area, in the same form as extragerea_radicalilor does
+    Heron takes input 3 numbers, those being a triangle's sides, and outputs its area, in the same form as extragerea_radicalilor does

     3.5 simplif_fractii
     simplif_fractii takes input 2 numbers, those being the elements of a fraction, and simplifies them.

+    3.6 prime_factors
+    prime_factors takes input a natural number and outputs its prime factors along with how many times each one appears.
+     Example: 360 = 2^3 * 3^2 * 5^1